 Choose a honeymoon that doesn’t require flying (or is closer): Similar to the point above, air travel to your honeymoon is a huge source of carbon emissions.
 Eco-resorts close to home are becoming more and more common.
 Here is a list of resorts in Ontario.

 Hire a green caterer: Eating local will reduce the amount of transportation needed to put your meals together.
 Get bonus points for serving vegetarian options.
-Here are some caterers to explore: 10Tation and Vert Casse-Croute.
+Here are some caterers to explore: Urban Acorn, 10Tation and Vert Casse-Croute.

 Choose sustainable rings: As with wedding garments, the greenest option for rings is to go second-hand.
 If you want a new ring, consider artificial diamonds and lab-grown gems and bands made from alternative metals, such as titanium and tungsten.
 Fair Trade Jewelry and second hand stores offer many options.